-29. Can I add a pvc roller or similar equipment across the companionway corner to aid in spinnaker launching?
+33. Can I add a PVC roller or similar equipment across the companionway corner to aid in spinnaker launching?

 Yes.
-This would be considered anti chafing gear allowed by class rule II.C.7.2(d)
+This would be considered anti-chafing gear allowed by CR C.7.2(b)(2).

-30. Can I add an elastic cord or similar system for drawing a spinnaker launching bag across the companionway?
+34. Can I add an elastic cord or similar system for drawing a spinnaker launching bag across the companionway?